Washington Irving Campus: Artwork

 One enters the lobby through the main doors, which are opposite a grand decorative fireplace.
 It features a plaster bas-relief overmantel, The Legend of Sleepy Hollow, by sculptor Frances Grimes.
 Above the lobby's oak-paneled walls are 12 murals by Barry Faulkner depicting the early history of New York.
 The murals in the auditorium are by Robert Knight Ryland and J. Mortimer Lichtenauer.
 The murals in the stairwell are by Salvatore Lascari.
 On the second floor and above, the walls are white, the doors are red, and the floors are black.
 The exterior is limestone up to the second story, then gray brick trimmed with limestone.
 In front of the building, at the corner of Irving Place and 17th Street is a bust of Washington Irving by Friedrich Beer, which is featured on the school's ID.
 The exterior was used in the TV sit-com Head of the Class.
 The school's auditorium is located in the middle, between the left and the right wings.
 It is usually accessed only from the lobby, but has seats on the second level.
 There are many performances held at the auditorium, by students and outside artists.

 Student life

-Each day students enter the building from East 16th Street, swipe their ID cards, and go through metal detectors while their belongings go through a security X-ray scanner.
+Students enter the building from East 16th Street, swipe their ID cards, and go through metal detectors while their belongings go through a security X-ray scanner.
 As per the New York City Schools Chancellor's regulations, MP3 players and some other electronic devices are banned in New York City public schools.
 In addition, students may no longer enter the building after 10:00 AM.